|

 Jobs & Apprenticeships

-Thank you for your interest in working with Lantern Theater Company.
-We produce plays that investigate and illuminate what is essential in the human spirit and the spirit of the times.
+Founded in 1988 and embarking on its 33rd season in 2026/27, Lantern Theater Company produces plays that investigate and illuminate what is essential in the human spirit and the spirit of the times.
 We seek to be a vibrant, contributing member of our community, exposing audiences to great theater, inviting participation in dialogue and discussion, engaging audience members about artistic and social issues, and employing theatrical language and techniques to enrich learning in the classroom.
 At the core of our company is the belief that great plays, well performed, make a difference in the lives of the people who experience them.
-Learn more» Updated 3/3/25 2025/26 SEASON PROFESSIONAL APPRENTICE PROGRAM
+Learn more» Posted 6/18/26 RESIDENT HOUSE MANAGER: 2026/27 SEASON

 Header Photo: Lawrence Stallings in the world premiere of Me and the Devil (2021); Anthony Lawton and Dave Johnson in Travesties (2022); Melissa Rakiro and Joanna Liao in Twelfth Night (2023); and Paul L. Nolan, Sally Mercer, and Charles McMahon in Copenhagen (2018).
 Photos by Mark Garvin.